Vikindor/qaguru-20-mobile-2/README.md

 gradle clean test -Dplatform=real-and
 ```

-- The APK is automatically downloaded into `src/test/resources/apps/` from GitHub Releases if it is not present locally.
+- The APK is automatically downloaded to `src/test/resources/apps/` from GitHub Releases if it is not present locally.

 ### Android — BrowserStack
 ```
-clean test -Dplatform=bs-and -DuserName=<your-bs-username> -DaccessKey=<your-bs-access-key>
+gradle clean test -Dplatform=bs-and -DuserName=<your-bs-username> -DaccessKey=<your-bs-access-key>
 ```

 ### iOS — BrowserStack
 ```
-clean test -Dplatform=bs-ios -DuserName=<your-bs-username> -DaccessKey=<your-bs-access-key>
+gradle clean test -Dplatform=bs-ios -DuserName=<your-bs-username> -DaccessKey=<your-bs-access-key>
 ```

 - BrowserStack session names are automatically derived from the test’s `@DisplayName` or method name.